akehir/fluid-simulation/projects/fluid-simulation-lib/README.md

 ### Step 2: Add to NgModule Imports

 Then, add the __FluidSimulationModule__ to the imports of your app.

+_If you're using standalone components, you can skip this step._

 ```typescript
 import { FluidSimulationModule } from '@triangular/fluid-simulation';